-Applications for SURF-IT 2014 are due February 15 and will open for submission December 1.
+Applications for SURF-IT 2015 are due February 15 and will open for submission December 1.
 Notification of the results will be sent by April 7.
 The SURF-IT program is up for renewal and the program is contingent on funding from NSF.

 The University of California Santa Cruz (UCSC) Summer Undergraduate Research Fellowship in Information Technology (SURF-IT) offers opportunities for both UCSC students and non-UCSC students.
 SURF-IT provides an intensive and personalized summer program for women, minority, or disadvantaged undergraduates.
 SURF-IT includes a research experience supervised by a UCSC Baskin School of Engineering faculty member.
 Scholars also have weekly meetings focused on graduate school preparation, how to present research results, research ethics, as well as field trips to local neighboring Silicon Valley research laboratories, and of course a number of social activities.
 SURF-IT is sponsored by the Department of Computer Engineering and the National Science Foundation.